Primary Pistol Course Description

 This course will provide a foundation of weapon handling skills,

-tactics, and combat mind-set required to effectively deploy a
+tactics, and combat mind-set required to effectively deploy

-and mentally challenging.
+are fast paced and mentally challenging.

 “Epiphany - a sudden intuitive leap of understanding, especially